TaskeHAMANO/PTRC-in-cwl/README.md

 ## Reference

-Original PTRC inplementation was published from [(Korem et al., Science, 2015)].
+Original PTRC inplementation was published from [(Korem et al., Science, 2015)](http://doi.org/10.1126/science.aac4812).
-And this implementation was part of ([Suzuki et al., Submitted]).
+And this implementation was part of [Suzuki et al., Submitted]().